ibm-cloud-docs/ContinuousDelivery/toolchains_custom.md

 Each of these files is explained in the following sections.
 Each section contains configuration information that you can consult as your toolchain evolves.
 YAML is a data serialization language that is a strict superset of JSON, with the addition of syntactically significant newlines and indentation.
-However, YAML doesn’t allow literal tab characters at all.
+However, YAML doesn’t allow literal tab characters.

 ## Understanding the configuration files
 {: #toolchains_custom_config_files}

 The toolchain template configuration files are comprised primarily of YAML formatted files.
 Each file contains metadata that describes different aspects of the toolchain.
-The metadata includes
+The metadata includes:
 * Information about the toolchain and repositories.
 * Details about how code is built and deployed.
 * Configuration properties for the tools that are in the toolchain.

-As your toolchain becomes more complex, the configuration files might grow in complexity, too.
+As your toolchain becomes more complex, the configuration files might become more complex.

-A few guidelines to keep in mind when you work with YAML files:
+When you work with YAML files, follow these guidelines:

 * Only spaces use spaces.
 Tabs are not allowed.
 * All properties and lists must be indented with one or more spaces.
 * All keys and properties are case-sensitive.

 Pay careful attention to the YAML file's formatting to reduce your chance of encountering errors.
-To check for errors, you can want to use a simple validator, like [this parser](http://wiki.ess3.net/yaml/){: new_window}.
+To check for errors, use a simple validator such as [this parser](http://wiki.ess3.net/yaml/){: new_window}.
 {: tip}

-## Planning the services section
+## Planning the services
 Each service subsection contains the following information:

 * name - A user-generated string that is used to identify this service in the context of the current file.
-This name can be used to mark a service as required.
+You can use this name to mark a service as required.

 * service_id - A unique string that identifies the service.
 This string comes directly from the [service catalog](https://github.com/open-toolchain/sdk/wiki/services.md){: new_window}.

 * parameters - Zero or more configuration parameters for the service.
-These parameters vary between services: users need to consult the catalog in order to figure out what parameters a particular service requires.
+These parameters vary between services.
+Users must consult the catalog to determine which parameters are required by a particular service.

 ### Including text from other files

-All the information for your toolchain can be in the `toolchain.yml` file.
-However, you may want to create separate files for each tool integration UI using `$text`.
-This can make maintaining your toolchains easier, as well as minimize the time you spend editing configuration files.
-This example snippet from a `toolchain.yml` shows how to use the contents of the `pipeline.yml` file as the value for `content`.
+All of the information for your toolchain can be stored in the `toolchain.yml` file.
+However, you might want to create separate files for each tool integration UI that uses `$text`.
+Using separate files can make maintaining your toolchains easier, and minimize the time that you spend editing configuration files.
+This example snippet from a `toolchain.yml` file shows how to use the contents of the `pipeline.yml` file as the value for `content`.

 ```
   configuration: